rklaehn/spire-codeeurope-2017/README.md

-# Exploring spire
+# Taming floating point numbers with spire and discipline

-This workshop is about exploring what spire has to offer.
-Since I agreed to do this on very short notice, just let me know what interests you.

-# Setting up the tooling
+## Setting up the tooling

 Here are the basics you will need for any scala development: